-nbTranslate – helps translating notebooks – provides multilanguage support¶
+nbTranslate – helps translate notebooks – provides multilanguage support¶

-- helps converting markdown cells in a notebook from a language to another (optionally using Google translate),
+- helps convert markdown cells in a notebook from one language to another (optionally using Google translate),

-- enables to selectively display cells from a given language in a multilanguage notebook.
+- enables one to selectively display cells from a given language in a multilanguage notebook.

-Basically, the extension allows to copy the original cell into a new one for editing and translating.
-Optionally, the cell source text can be passed through
+This extension allows one to copy the original cell into a new one for editing and translating.
+Optionally, the cell source text can be piped through

-google translate and the result inserted in the new cell.
-Basic markdown structures (e.g. bold, emphasis, lists) are preserved/restored after conversion, to the best extent, but this is not perfect, and usually one has to correct the text and structures afterward.
+google translate and the result inserted into a new cell.
+Basic markdown structures (e.g. bold, italics, lists) are preserved/restored after conversion, though this is not perfect (usually one has to correct the text and structures afterwards).
 Similarly, equations are extracted before conversion and restored in the result.
-It seems that when translating from lang1 to lang2, the best results are obtained by taking English as an intermediate language.
+It seems that when translating from one language to another language, the best results are obtained by using English as an intermediate language.

-A metadata indicating the language used is added to each cell.
-This allows to selectively display cells for a particular language and hide the other ones.
-As far as they are concerned, code cells are preserved.
+Metadata indicating the language used is added to each cell.
+This allows one to selectively display cells for a particular language and hide the other ones.
+Code cells remain untouched.
 This way, one can get a kind of multilanguage notebook.
 A menu is provided to select the languages to display in the notebook.

 The extension has been written to play nicely with

-latex_envsto ensure the best compatibilty; so update if necessary via
+latex_envsto ensure the best compatibilty; update if necessary via

 pip install jupyter_latex_envs --upgrade [--user|sys-prefix] jupyter nbextension install --py latex_envs --user jupyter nbextension enable latex_envs --user --py

-- [toc2]: cells of non displayed languages are hidden and unrendered so that the toc corresponds only to the selected languages; The toc is automatically updated each time a language is added/removed.
+- [toc2]: cells of non displayed languages are hidden and not rendered so that the toc corresponds only to the selected languages.
+The toc is automatically updated each time a language is added or removed.

-- Parameters values can be changed using the
+- Parameter values can be changed using the

-nbextensions-configurator: it is possible to choose the initial source and target languages, to choose to use of google translate engine or not, to specify the initially displayed languages, the position of the language selection menu, and define a keyboard shortcut
+nbextensions-configurator: it is possible to choose the initial source and target language, to choose to use the google translate engine or not, and to specify the initially displayed languages, the position of the language selection menu, and a keyboard shortcut definition.

-- A configuration toolbar is provided which enables to change the main options per notebook.
-In the configuration toolbar, one can toogle the use of the google translate engine, select the source and target languges, and finally select the language to display.
+- A configuration toolbar is provided which allows changing the main options per notebook.
+One can also toggle whether to use the google translate engine, select the source and target languages, and select the language to display.

 It is possible to extract one language from the multilanguage notebook.
 An exporter with an entry-point